 - The fact that the individual is an employee elsewhere in the University does not mean he/she cannot volunteer in a capacity that differs from his/her employment.

 - However, where an employment relationship does exist, that relationship may not be waived; so, for example, an employee cannot volunteer to do activities that are the same or similar to ones he/she performs in his/her JHU job.

 - Individuals volunteer their time for their own personal motives, without promise or expectation of compensation, at hours that suit their own convenience.

 - Volunteers must not be utilized in ways that displace or replace regular employees in the performance of their normal duties.

-Detailed information on the process of working with volunteers can be found on the Graduate Admissions & Affairs website.
-Please note that the Office of Graduate Affairs and Admissions does not process volunteer applications.
+Detailed information on the process of working with volunteers can be found on the Full-Time Graduate Programs in Arts and Sciences and Engineering.
+Please note that the Full-Time Graduate Programs in Arts and Sciences and Engineering does not process volunteer applications.